Food of Milan: Top 10 Dishes You Must Eat in Milan

 Mondeghili are often enjoyed as an appetizer or as part of a main course alongside creamy polenta or risotto.
 They are usually accompanied by a glass of red wine.

-Bonus Drink: Negroni Sbagliato
+Bonus Drink: Milan’s Negroni Sbagliato

-The word "sbagliato" means "messed up" or "mistaken" in Italian, which refers to the legend behind Negroni Sbagliato’s creation in Milan.
 As the surprisingly simple story goes, a bartender at Bar Basso accidentally grabbed a bottle of sparkling wine instead of gin while making a Negroni—and the happy accident resulted in the birth of the Negroni Sbagliato.

 Food of Milan: Traditional Milanese restaurants